-- Depending on your situation, you may need to provide additional information before submitting your request, refer to sections 1 to 4 below;
+- Depending on your situation, you may need to provide additional information after submitting your request, therefore, refer to the four situations below.

 - It is MANDATORY to accept or decline the readmission offer on MINERVA within three weeks or your application will be cancelled;

 Summer term: please go here.
 If you drop, withdraw or do not register for any Summer courses, you must submit an application for Fall readmission to return to your studies in the Fall term.

 - If you have any general questions about the application process, please contact: advisor.arts [at] mcgill.ca

 Refer to one of the four relevant situations below: